johaortiz/movies-react/README.md

 - How to consume an api, with token verification.

 ## Technologies
+- React
+- Redux
+- ModuleCss
+- React-Router-Dom
-- React, Redux, ModuleCss, React-Router-Dom, Infinite Scroll
+- Infinite Scroll